gcallah/BookReviews/fuller.md

 ## Essays by Timothy Fuller

 Timothy Fuller of Colorado State College is one of the worlds foremost scholars on the work of British philosopher Michael Oakshott.
-In addtition, Fuller was a personal friend of MO's for the last 16 years of his life, for a time shared an office with him, and later took frequent trips to England to converse with him.
+In addtition, Fuller was a personal friend of Oakeshott's for the last 16 years of his life, for a time shared an office with him, and later took frequent trips to England to converse with him.
 As such, this collection of Fuller's essays on Oakeshott is a welcome addition to the ever increasing amount of secondary literature on the thinker.

 In fact, this volume opens up with a charming reminiscence of Fuller's various encounters with Oakeshott, beginning when, as a student in 1959, he first read him.
-He recalls MO "smoking continously" as he repeatedly revised his papers for the History of Political Thought seminar, after which they would go out to eat at Luigi's or [Mon Plaisir](https://www.monplaisir.co.uk/about).
-When Fuller would visit MO ay his Dorset cottage he was able to experience him driving his 1958 MG-B "at excessive speed through the hedgerows."
+He recalls Oakeshott "smoking continously" as he repeatedly revised his papers for the History of Political Thought seminar, after which they would go out to eat at Luigi's or [Mon Plaisir](https://www.monplaisir.co.uk/about).
+When Fuller would visit Oakeshott ay his Dorset cottage he was able to experience him driving his 1958 MG-B "at excessive speed through the hedgerows."

-The first essay in the book is the first one Fuller wrote on MO, and is previously unpublished.
-In it, Fuller takes up MO's concept of "modes" of experience, as described in MO's first book, *Experience and Its Modes*.
+The first essay in the book is the first one Fuller wrote on Oakeshott, and is previously unpublished.
+In it, Fuller takes up Oakeshott's concept of "modes" of experience, as described in Oakeshott's first book, *Experience and Its Modes*.
 In brief, a mode is the whole of experience viewed from a partial, abstract perspective.
 For instance, science is the mode that views experience through the lens of measurable quantity.
 Fuller writes that, "for the philosopher such a proclamation of self-satisfaction [on the part of a mode] must be treated with skepticism."
 (4)